Johnstown Inclined Plane: Current operations

 Since the 1980s, the incline has become one of the main tourist attractions in Johnstown, with people visiting the incline to "ride for fun, nostalgia and novelty."
 In 2021 (prior to its temporary closure), the Johnstown Inclined Plane had an annual ridership of 20,193 passengers, a decrease of 50.5 percent from the previous year.
 Primarily used for tourism, the incline's use by commuters, who bike or walk to work, has also increased.
 CamTran's Route 18 transit bus offers connections between the incline and downtown Johnstown.
-As of 2017, the cost for a ride on the incline is $3 or $5 for a roundtrip, while the one-way fare for automobiles is $8.
+As of 2026, the cost for a ride on the incline is $3 one way (or $5 for a round trip), while the one-way fare for automobiles is $8.
 The incline takes around 90 seconds to travel between stations; the same trip takes 10 minutes by automobile.
 There are parking lots next to both stations.
 When in regular operation, the incline is inspected daily before it opens to the public.

 The upper station has a gift shop selling souvenirs and snacks.
 Adjacent to the station is a visitor center made of glass and brick.
 The mechanical room housing the incline's hoisting mechanism is visible from the gift shop and the visitor center.
 The visitor center has a restaurant, telescopes, and displays about Johnstown's floods, in addition to dioramas of Johnstown inside.
 An observation deck providing views of the incline, the city, and the valley is located on the opposite side of the station from the visitor center.
 There is also a 30 by 60 ft American flag outside the visitor center.
 Since the 1970s, the upper station of the Johnstown Incline has also led to a series of multipurpose trails.
 One of these trails is a sculpture trail with eight works by local artist James Wolfe, who made the sculptures in 1989 using remnants of the Bethlehem Steel factory in Johnstown.

 Next to the lower station, the Inclined Plane Bridge spans the Stoneycreek River, providing access to the rest of Johnstown.
 This bridge is variously cited as measuring 225 ft or 237 ft long.
 The bridge connects to Pennsylvania Routes 56 and 403.
 The Johnstown Flood Museum is about three blocks away from the lower station.